 There are many publications and studies that argue that the absolute prime time to embark on the path to learning a foreign language is when you are young.

-Some experts even try to say that the optimal time for someone to start learning a second language is before the age of kindergarten.
+Some experts even suggest that the optimal time to start learning a second language is before the age of kindergarten.
 However, for most people who never actually learned a foreign language, that timeframe has long since passed.

 There really is no such thing as being too old to learn a foreign language.
 You simply have to have a good starting point and the right mindset.

 Starting off with a keen and genuine interest in the target language and culture is perhaps the most important foundation on which to build your language learning experience.

 A positive mindset from the outset will determine the degree of your success or failure – whatever your natural ability or age.